 My kids were absolutely amazed!
 And so was I!

 This is a finger painting.
-This picture was painted by dipping index finger into the extracted chlorophyll.
+This picture was painted by dipping an index finger into the extracted chlorophyll.
 Doesn’t the color look great?
 Conventional finger paint move over!
-What’s more chlorophyll paint didn’t fade over time.
+What’s more: this chlorophyll paint didn’t fade over time!

 And what about the pulp inside the cheesecloth?
 We couldn’t just toss it away!
 Oh, no!